bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 quadratic extension of a prime field that offers the fastest known Diffie-Hellman key agreements on a group of order approximately 2^246.
 It is two times faster than Curve25519, and when not using endomorphisms 1.2 times faster.
-This curve is isogenous to the only know elliptic curve with a four dimensional scalar decomposition over GF((2^127-1)^2) and large prime-order subgroup.
+This curve is the only known Edwards curve with a four dimensional scalar decomposition over GF((2^127-1)^2) and large prime-order subgroup.

 --- middle